IETF-Hackathon/mDNSResponder/README.md

 Enter the admin password that you configured when you set up the router.
-(To save having to enter the password every time, for convenience you can also install your ssh key on the router using [the router’s web user interface](http://192.168.8.1/cgi-bin/luci/admin/system/admin)).
+(To save having to enter the password every time, for convenience you can also install your ssh public key on the router using [the router’s web user interface](http://192.168.8.1/cgi-bin/luci/admin/system/admin)).

 When you are at a command prompt on the router, install the libustream-mbedtls and mbedtls-util packages,